emics/ham_radio_propagation/README.md

 1. Go to HACS "Integrations >" section
 2. In the lower right click `+ Explore & Download repositories`
-3. Search for "HAM" and add it
+3. Search for "HAM Radio" and add it

 ### Manual installation